Sweta1012/userAppCallan/README.md

 # Getting Started

 The code files are provided without any of the dependencies installed, so you will need to run npm install in both the `api` folder and the `front-end` folder.
-Please delete your node_modules folders before sending your code back to us.

 # Requirements